tharu62/single-degree-of-freedom_mechanism_simulator/README.md

-# SINGLE-DEGREE-OF-FREEDOM MECHANISM SIMULATOR (SDF Mec Sim) (WORK IN PROGRESS)
+# PHYSICS ENGINE ON RAYLIB (WORK IN PROGRESS)

-As the name of the repository suggest this is a software designed to simulate mechanisms with a single degree of freedom in a 2D space.
-The mechanisms are customizable and there are varius possible parameters to set up for different kind of simulation.
+This is a simulator of rigid objects with realistic physics in a 2D space.
+The main use of this application will be the simulation of mechanisms with a single degree of freedom.

+To clean the build: make clean

 To compile the code: make sim

-To run the code: sim.exe
+To run the code: make run